Mxyuki/AMQ-Scripts/README.md

 Disabled            - Don't receive anser and don't send answer.

+# AMQ DM Save

+AMQ DM Save is a script that save the last 5 messages sent in dm of everyone who sent you a message or at who you sent a message.

+The saved DM will appear when you Get or Send a message to this person.

 # AMQ Change Picture

 AMQ Change Picture is a script that change your amq picture, In the bottom rightcorner, in lobbys and in your profile